 Removal from the First Direct and other lender panels: Why they do it and how to get reinstated

-• Failure to reapply to be on the First Direct convincing panel
+• Missing deadline to reapply to be on the First Direct convincing panel

-• Is there a limit to the amount of occasions my law firm can apply to be reinstated on the First Direct conveyancing panel?
+• Is there a charge to be reinstated onto the First Direct conveyancing panel?

-• What is the application process to revert back onto the First Direct conveyancing panel?
+• Can you outline the application process to revert back onto the First Direct conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking First Direct panel reinstatement is to ensure that your firm is not removed off of the First Direct conveyancing panel in the first place.